Instrument Android apps

 Before you begin instrumenting your Android app, create a mobile application in your monitoring environment.
 This mobile app will be used to monitor your Android app.

-- From the navigation menu, select Deploy Dynatrace.
+- In the Dynatrace menu, go to Deploy Dynatrace.

-- Scroll down to Mobile app monitoring, and click the Set up mobile monitoring button.
+- Scroll down, and select Set up mobile monitoring.

-- Type the name of the mobile app, and click Create mobile app.
+- Enter a name for your app, and select Create mobile app.

 Step 2: Obtain configuration settings from your mobile app